avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 - Non-agile / flag day: no graceful migration is possible; the community decides that as of a certain date legacy clients will no longer be able to interoperate with upgraded clients.

 # Post-quantum migration properties

-EDNOTE1: The properties are already listed in the terminology, in this section additional details may be added.
-AV: @Mike I think I read some time ago a draft, that you have authored,  defining the problem space certificates/protocols vs. post-quantum.
-I cannot find it anymore but maybe some of the text could be merged here.
-What do you think?

 The purpose of this section is to define a set of properties that can be used to classify each of the use-cases listed in  {{#}} in a consistent way.
 The goal is to make the document a resource to help classify use cases which are not covered herein because, for example, implementors could classify their own use-case and then find one in this document with the same properties / classification.